 Address: 800 East Mineral Road, Phoenix, Arizona 85040

-Located within the South Mountain Park is the uniquely-designed Mystery Castle.
-The one-of-a-kind mansion was built by Boyce Gulley for his daughter, Mary Lou.
+Located within South Mountain Park is the uniquely designed Mystery Castle.
+Boyce Gulley built the one-of-a-kind mansion for his daughter, Mary Lou.
 He was inspired by their time building sand castles on the shores of Seattle.

 Sadly, Boyce left his family in 1927 after contracting tuberculosis.
-He did not want to infect them nor allow them to witness his demise, so he left Seattle for Phoenix and made the Mystery Castle his main objective.
+He did not want to infect or allow them to witness his demise, so he left Seattle for Phoenix and made the Mystery Castle his main objective.

 The Mystery Castle took 20 years to build.
 When the mansion was completed in 1945, Mary Lou moved to Arizona to give tours of the unconventional home and did so up until she passed away in 2010.

 The three-story mansion includes 18 bedrooms, 13 fireplaces, a chapel, and a dungeon, among many other funky features.
 The design of the interior and exterior gives a nod to southwestern style while incorporating downright strange things you’d never dream of having in your own home.

 Some parts of the exterior wall are made of wagon wheels, old glass plates, and mirrors held together by mortar made with goat’s milk.
 A few walls were made of blackboards from an old schoolhouse and other strange items.

 Overall, the Mystery Castle is an extremely interesting place to visit and high on the list of must-dos in Phoenix.
 Pictures simply can’t do it justice; you must see it in person.

 For a side trip, check out other top cities in Arizona.
 Book the Sedona Sights, History, and Shopping Open-Bus Tour.

 Address: 1625 North Central Avenue, Phoenix, Arizona 85004